nodeftpd/nodeftpd/README.markdown

 ## Filesystem Abstraction

+Filesystem abstraction seems odd - but is actually quite sexy.
+By providing a custom implementation one can be able create an FTP server which is directly interfacing with a database rather than the actual filesystem, and from there, the possibilities are limitless.

 The server raises a `command:pass` event which is given `pass`, `success` and `failure` arguments.
 On successful login, `success` should be called with a username argument.
 It may also optionally be given a second argument, which